zekekin/stealth-ux/README.md

   - Tile window to right: Alt + \]
   - Maximize window: Alt + =
   - Minimize window: Alt + -

+## Terminal Settings

+14. Open your terminal

+15. Right click > Preferences > Colors Tab

+16. Click "Load Presets..."

+17. Select "Dracula"

+18. Close Preferences

+19. Open and edit \~/.bashrc file

+20. You'll see an environment variable (all caps) in there that looks like:

+        OSH_THEME="font"

+21. Change the value of OSH_THEME to powerline: `OSH_THEME="powerline"`

+22. Save and exit .bashrc

+23. Reload .bashrc:

+        source ~/.bashrc

+24. Right-click your terminal > Preferences

+25. Under Appearance Tab > Uncheck "Use System Font" > and select a Powerline font such as "Source Code Pro for Powerline"

+26. Everything should look good now!

+## Bonus Settings

+Let's complete the entire look with a few more steps: